4d/docs/website/translated_docs/pt/Concepts/dt_blob.md

 ## Automatic conversion of blob type

 4D automatically converts scalar blobs to blob objects, and vice versa, when they're assigned to each other.
-For example:
+Por exemplo:

 ```4d
 // Create a variable of type Blob and an object variable